Artanidos/DevAndroidPythonBook/parts/partii.md

 ###Android NDK

-To install the Android NDK go to <a href="https://developer.android.com/ndk/downloads">https://developer.android.com/ndk/downloads</a> scroll down to *Older Versions*, click the link *NDK Archives*, agree to the terms and download *Android NDK, Revision 19c* for your platform (Unfortuneatly version 20 is not working for us yet).
+To install the Android NDK go to [https://developer.android.com/ndk/downloads](https://developer.android.com/ndk/downloads) scroll down to *Older Versions*, click the link *NDK Archives*, agree to the terms and download *Android NDK, Revision 19c* for your platform (Unfortuneatly version 20 is not working for us yet).
 After downloading unzip all the file into the SDK directory as *ndk-bundle*.
 Your Android directory should look like the following:
 ![AltText](../images/tree.png "Title")

 ###QtCreator

 Now we also need Qt.
-You can download it here: <a href="https://www.qt.io/download">https://www.qt.io/download</a>.
+You can download it here: [https://www.qt.io/download](https://www.qt.io/download).
 You should install the following components.
 ![AltText](../images/qt.png "Title")
 You need Desktop to test your apps on the desktop.